Research

 Working Paper

-This paper investigates the economic consequences of failed coup attempts.
-Using a global dataset of unsuccessful seizures of power, I estimate their impact on economic performance by comparing affected countries with matched counterfactual trajectories.
-The analysis shows that even unsuccessful coups generate substantive economic disruptions, including declines in investment, slower growth, and elevated political risk, highlighting how attempted regime change can reshape macroeconomic conditions even when it does not succeed.
+Using a global dataset of unsuccessful coup attempts and matched counterfactual trajectories, I show that even failed coups generate substantive economic disruptions — including declines in investment, slower growth, and elevated political risk — highlighting how attempted regime change reshapes macroeconomic conditions even when it does not succeed.